 You should discuss any current or potential investments within your self-directed IRA with a tax professional.
 Tax professionals should be up to date on any regulations that would incur any sort of tax consequence, even one as obscure as UBIT.

-Stay tuned for the next installment of Hidden Taxes in an IRA where we will talk about what real estate investment activities are subject to UBIT.
+Continue to the next installment, Hidden Taxes in an IRA Pt.
+2, where we will talk about what real estate investment activities are subject to UBIT.